"Come and see artificial sea" GH Tiktoker emotional after visiting Dubai

 Rukie-Ann Kaley wrote:

-"Abokoma if u start u won’t end oo there is a lot to compare and talk about … just have fun because if u compare u Wil feel bad as a Ghanaian ❤️."
+"Abokoma if u start u won’t end oo there is a lot to compare and talk about … just have fun because if u compare u will feel bad as a Ghanaian ❤️."

 Queenita Odoom remarked:

-"They don’t have gold,diamond nothing,we have everything we don’t need taxes to fixed our country Ghana 🇬🇭
+"They don’t have gold, diamonds.. nothing, we have everything.
+We don’t need taxes to fix our country Ghana 🇬🇭."

 Hajia Sherifa Goldenboy noted:

-"Where does the Ghanaian taxes go to?
+"Where do the Ghanaian taxes go to?
 God help us o 😔."

 Effe Bondziwa added:

-That is why those in abroad when I see them doing Ghana politics and still defending our politicians back home, I get so angry.
-Instead of them using the experience they have gotten in somebodys land to fig5ht for a better Ghana, they are there doing nons5ense politics.
+That is why I get so angry when I see those abroad doing Ghana politics and still defending our politicians back home.
+Instead of using the experience they have gotten in somebody's land to fight for a better Ghana, they are there doing nonsense politics."

 FDA chases Deaconess Abokomah

-Earlier, YEN.com.gh reported that Deaocness Abokomah had lamented about a letter he received from the FDA.
+Earlier, YEN.com.gh reported that Deaconess Abokomah had lamented about a letter he received from the FDA.

 The Authority issued a warning to him in the letter, reminding him of the ban on celebrities advertising alcohol.